panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 Promises can also create chains, which are useful in handling multiple dependent async operations.

-If you'd like to read more about using promises, `async/await` from a practical side, I recommend checking [How to Use Fetch with async/await](/javascript-fetch-async-await/).
+If you'd like to read more about promises and `async/await` from a practical side, I recommend checking [How to Use Fetch with async/await](/javascript-fetch-async-await/).

 *Challenge: do you know the one important difference between `promise.then(fn1, fn2)` and `promise.then(fn1).catch(fn2)`?
 Please share your opinion in a comment below!*